aragon/nest/grants/Bastet/Proposal.md

 `Up to $60k in ETH, to cover a $5k/month burn rate.`

-`$50k in ANT, given out when all deliverables are ready.`
+`$50k in ANT, given out as milestones are reached.`

 ### P.O.C.